-Merck*, also known as MSD outside the United States and Canada, offers online resources designed to provide health, medical, and product-related information and services, as well as corporate and financial news and employment information.
+Merck*, also known as MSD, offers online resources designed to provide health, medical, and product-related information and services, as well as corporate and financial news and employment information.
 In addition, some of our Web sites enable qualified professionals to place orders for our pharmaceutical and vaccine products, to apply for grants, or to contribute to clinical studies.

 Please read this policy carefully.
-Should you have any questions about this policy or our data collection, use and disclosure practices, please contact us at the address that is most relevent to you.
+Should you have any questions about this policy or our data collection, use and disclosure practices, please contact us.

 The term "personal information" as used throughout this policy, applies to any information or set of information that identifies or that is used by or on behalf of Merck to identify an individual.